ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 The package includes following builds:

 - Windows 64bit
-- Windows 32bit
 - Linux 64bit
+- MacOS 64bit

-I don't have Mac so there's no Mac build.
-If you'd like to use SevenDelay on Mac, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.
-I'll provide build instruction.
+MacOS build isn't tested because I don't have Mac.
+If you found a bug, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.

 Linux build is built on Ubuntu 18.0.4 and tested on Bitwig 3.0.3 and Reaper 5.983.
 Both seems to have problem to display GUI, therefore GUI is currently disabled for Linux build.